OpenTreeOfLife/otindex_ansible/README.md

   VENV: "{{ install_dir }}/venv"
 ```

+# Pre-prepping SSL certs

+You will need to get these files from devapi or an existing server and plac ethem on the new machine

+/etc/apache2/sites-available/opentree_ssl.conf
+/etc/ssl/private/opentreeoflife.org.key
+/etc/apache2/opentree-shared.conf

+The key file requires moving to ~ and changing the owner for scp.

+    sudo cp /etc/ssl/private/opentreeoflife.org.key ~/
+    sudo chown admin opentreeoflife.org.key

+# Half-working

+On ot40 currently requires ssh ing in and running

+    sudo a2enmod rewrite
+    sudo a2enmod proxy

 # Running the playbook

 You can limit the playbook to run only for specific servers (production vs